AYSRH ToolkitDelivering Services for Youth

 The National Adolescent Sexual and Reproductive Health Policy (2015) articulates the following priority actions related to enhancing the skills of health professionals:

-If such standards do not exist and must be developed, young people and youth organizations are crucial allies in ensuring that they are youth-responsive and context-specific.
-The World Health Organization (WHO)’s Core Competencies in Adolescent Health and Development for Primary Care Providers includes:
+If such guidelines do not exist and must be developed, review WHO’s Core Competencies in Adolescent Health and Development for Primary Care Providers and engage youth and youth organizations are crucial allies in ensuring that they are youth-responsive and context-specific.

 Work with local government stakeholders to determine a target number of health facilities in the geography to assess against existing standards.
 Work with the facility quality assurance/improvement team to conduct the assessment, using tools such as: